sshine/datamatik.blog/content/about.md

 # About this blog

 Hello.
-My name is Simon Shine, and I'm a computer programmer from 1985.
+My name is Simon Shine, and I'm a computer programmer born in 1985.

 I am also a Computer Science teacher at [Erhvervsakademi København][ek], the largest business academy in Copenhagen.
 I teach computer programming and basic